 But then came the fall of the Shah.
 The Shah was a weak man and a terrible tyrant and the Iranian people rose up and threw him out, in spite of his seemingly unshakable post bolstered by the United States military.

-Suddenly, the Islamic Republic of Iran appeared and its new leaders, who had been very badly served by the US, were not just anti-American but also apparently in favor of destroying Israel.
+Suddenly, the Islamic Republic of Iran appeared and its new leaders, who had been very badly served by the US, we’re not just anti-American but also apparently in favor of destroying Israel.
 Israel suddenly had to worry about millions of Shi’a Muslims throughout the region, in addition to its traditional Sunni enemies.

 This was bad.
 It was so bad, in fact, that Israel had to move rather quickly to establish a new alliance elsewhere with a powerful neighbor.
-The only option that would make a serious difference was peace with Egypt, because Israel needed to be able to focus eastward, northward and southward now, and any threat of war with Egypt would have made that very, very hard to do.
+The only option that would make a serious difference was peace with Egypt because Israel needed to be able to focus eastward, northward, and southward now, and any threat of war with Egypt would have made that very, very hard to do.

 And so, seemingly out of nowhere, Israel cut a deal with Egypt.
 The fall of the Shah of Iran was not highlighted as a reason for the Camp David Accords, but it was the event that actually made Camp David happen after years of dithering.

 Egypt got the Sinai back in exchange for peace with Israel.
-They did not and do not like each other, but Israel needed to remove Egypt as a threat and Egypt needed to regain its territory and some semblance of dignity (although that was never really accomplished—many Egyptians still seethe with humiliation over accepting aid from the US in exchange for compromising their principles and caving in to Israel.
+They did not and do not like each other, but Israel needed to remove Egypt as a threat and Egypt needed to regain its territory and some semblance of dignity (although that was never really accomplished—many Egyptians still seethe with humiliation over accepting aid from the US in exchange for compromising their principles and caving into Israel.

-It is a ticking time-bomb, as Sadat found out the hard way, and it is no better today.
-Still, the US allied Egyptian military sucks up the humiliation and the Egyptian people take the foreign aid, albeit grudgingly).
+It is a ticking time bomb, as Sadat found out the hard way, and it is no better today.
+Still, the US-allied Egyptian military sucks up the humiliation and the Egyptian people take the foreign aid, albeit grudgingly).

 Meanwhile, Israel was not thrilled about Camp David either.
-Israel would have much preferred to return to a situation where Iran kept Shi’a Muslims from attacking Israel, especially given the large number of Shi’a in Lebanon.
+Israel would have much preferred to return to a situation where Iran kept Shi’a Muslims from attacking Israel, especially given a large number of Shi’a in Lebanon.
 Suddenly, groups like Hizbullah and Amal burgeoned in Lebanon and Israel found itself mired in war while desperately trying to prevent constant terror attacks and rockets fired from neighboring Lebanon.

 Let’s not forget that the Sunni Arabs still also sought the destruction of Israel.
-Egypt’s ability to control anti-Israeli activity based in the Sinai was, and is, limited.
+Egypt’s ability to control an anti-Israeli activity based in the Sinai was, and is, limited.
 Attacks coming in from Gaza were also a constant problem.
 It is pretty safe to assume that Israel longs for a return to a status quo ante when Iran helped quietly keep regional anti-Israeli activity in check.

 In fact, if Israel could just return a non-hostile government to Iran, it would solve many, many problems.
 A friendly Iranian regime ideally could use its influence over Shi’a Muslims in Lebanon and the Gulf to eliminate Hizbullah and stop Sunni Arab states from having the time and resources to focus on Israeli policies, since they would be instead contending with maintaining internal Shi’a-Sunni relations.

 It is why initially no one in Israel complained when Saddam started the Iran-Iraq war.
 It was worth seeing if the Islamic Republic could be destroyed, although they did not want Saddam to truly win, just create conditions that would allow the US and Israel to install a new government in Iran.
-Of course, we all watched that fiasco unfold, with all its idiocy, including the Iran Contra mess where we somehow thought we could buy a new government for Iran with spare parts, cakes and bibles.
+Of course, we all watched that fiasco unfold, with all its idiocy, including the Iran Contra mess where we somehow thought we could buy a new government for Iran with spare parts, cakes, and bibles.

 Why does the US keep up this outlandishly stupid effort to restore a US puppet regime in Iran?
 Quite simply because of the influence of pro-Zionist lobbies like AIPAC on the US system.
 Yesterday on Fox, they had a guy talking about how a Jew named Hyman Solomon is basically responsible for America’s existence.